-For the grants funded by external partners (FBK and Ministry), separate ranking lists will be established containing candidates who are also eligible according to the general ranking and who in addition have a scientific profile that is particularly suited to the specific topics associated to these grants.
+For the scholarships funded by external partners (FBK and Ministry), separate ranking lists will be established containing candidates who are also eligible according to the general ranking and who in addition indicated a preference for such scholarships and have a scientific profile that is particularly suited to the specific topics associated to these scholarship.

 Please download the two Word files.
 Fill them in and upload them in the portal as PDF files.
 Please do not exceed the maximum number of characters indicated in each document!

 The project preferences indicated by the candidate are not binding for the purposes of the assignment of the position.
 It will be the competence of the Selection Committee to assign to the successful candidate the candidate the project considered most suitable.